 ► Can you think of a story without characters?
+No, there is no such thing.

 Now we know, after all is said and done, what makes a story a story.
 All narratives must have a beginning, a middle, and an end-a plot.
 They must also contain persons or characters.